rbpollock/labboNetwork/docs/interfaces/imetalabbo.md

 ### ▸ `bootstrapLabbo(address[] memory _users, int[] memory _amount)`

 Allows the colony to bootstrap itself by having initial reputation and token `_amount` assigned to `_users`.
-This reputation is assigned in the colony-wide domain.
+This reputation is assigned in the labbo-wide domain.
 Secured function to authorised members.

 *Note: Only allowed to be called when `taskCount` is `0` by authorized addresses.*